wjessop/wjessop/content/posts/Making-a-sourdough-starter/index.md

 category: ""
 ---

-The absolutely best way of making a starter if you don't already have one is to not do make one at all.
+The absolutely best way of making a starter if you don't already have one is to not make one at all.
 If you can, ask someone who already has one for a bit of theirs.
 Most people will be happy to donate a bit, and this is a far shorter way of starting.
 There's nothing heroic about creating your own, it's mostly just a pain in the butt.
 If you've not got one though, here's how make your own.

 Already made your starter and want to make bread?
 [Head over to the bread recipe!](/posts/simple-sourdough-bread/)